gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

 .. index:: -gnatn switch

-* If a file being compiled contains a call to a subprogram for which pragma `Inline` applies and inlining is activated with the *-gnatn* switch, the object file depends on the file containing the body of this subprogram as well as on the file containing the spec.
+* If a file being compiled contains a call to a subprogram for which pragma ``Inline`` applies and inlining is activated with the :switch:`-gnatn` switch, the object file depends on the file containing the body of this subprogram as well as on the file containing the spec.
 Note that for inlining to actually occur as a result of the use of this switch, it is necessary to compile in optimizing mode.

   .. index:: -gnatN switch

-  The use of *-gnatN* activates  inlining optimization that is performed by the front end of the compiler.
+  The use of :switch:`-gnatN` activates  inlining optimization that is performed by the front end of the compiler.
 This inlining does not require that the code generation be optimized.
-Like *-gnatn*, the use of this switch generates additional dependencies.
+Like :switch:`-gnatn`, the use of this switch generates additional dependencies.

-  When using a gcc-based back end (in practice this means using any version of GNAT other than for the JVM, .NET or GNAAMP platforms), then the use of *-gnatN* is deprecated, and the use of *-gnatn* is preferred.
+  When using a gcc-based back end (in practice this means using any version of GNAT other than for the JVM, .NET or GNAAMP platforms), then the use of :switch:`-gnatN` is deprecated, and the use of :switch:`-gnatn` is preferred.
   Historically front end inlining was more extensive than the gcc back end inlining, but that is no longer the case.